cisocrgroup/Resources/manuals/profiler-manual.md

 `/usr/lib64/jvm` system directories.
 It is called `java-7-openjdk` or something similar.

-## Generating a language profile
+## Generating a language model

+In order to avoid a confusion of terminology, we make the following note:
+The `language aware OCR document error profiler`, or profiler for short, is a program calculating correction candidates for statistical series of suspected OCR errors in historical documents.
+Its output is a document containing the original OCR tokens together with correction candidates and further information (such as the historical and OCR patterns giving rise to the OCR token, its Levenshtein distance from a correction candidate and its weight) which might be called the `error profile` of the document which has been OCR'ed.
+The profiler uses *as input* various language dependent files such as a sorted lexicon of wordforms, a file of historical rewrite patterns describing spelling variations and a ground truth text.
+These files need to be compiled into a special form and represent language resources needed for the profiler.
+They are called a `language model` in the following and must not be confused with either the language aware error profile (output) or the profiler itself (program).

-After you have installed the binaries as described in the previous chapter, you can now use the profiler to build a language profile.
-This language profile can then be used to get a list of correction candidates for historical spellings in various documents.
+After you have installed the binaries as described in the previous chapter, you can now build a language model.
+This profiler can then be used with this language model to get a list of correction candidates for historical spellings in various document written in this language.

-The installation process did compile and install 3 different programs.
+The installation process did compile and installed 3 different programs.
 Make sure that all of them are working before you proceed:

 * `profiler` the main profiling tool